Independent operators

 What is the difference between a “worker” and an “independent operator”?

-An employee (worker) must be insured by the business they are doing work for.
-This includes anyone you employ in your business, including family, that you control what work is performed, where, when, and how the work is to be performed.
+An employee (worker) includes anyone employed by a business, including family, whose work where, when, and how the work is performed is controlled by their employer.
 This includes full-time, part-time, seasonal or temporary employees, certain domestic employees, unregistered individuals engaged in construction work, students, apprentices, learners and training participants.
+An employee must be insured by the business for whom they are doing work.

-When do I complete a Determining Worker/Independent Operator Status questionnaire?
+When do I complete a determining worker/independent operator status questionnaire?

 What does a worker/independent operator status ruling mean?